 Speciation And Evolution: Definition and Examples

-Edited By Irshad Anwar | Updated on Aug 17, 2024 07:15 PM IST
+Edited By Irshad Anwar | Updated on Nov 19, 2024 11:02 AM IST

-Definition Of Speciation And Evolution
+Definition of Speciation and Evolution

-Speciation can therefore be defined as the process whereby some new distinct species are formed from other already existing species due to mechanisms that cause genetic differences as well as a lack of compatibility in reproduction.
+Speciation can be defined as the process whereby some new distinct species are formed from other already existing species due to mechanisms that cause genetic differences as well as a lack of compatibility in reproduction.
 While, on the other hand, the process of evolution is defined as the alteration in the heritable characteristics of biological populations during successive generations influenced by factors like natural selection, mutation, gene flow, and genetic drift.

 Combining concepts like speciation and evolution gives a complete and elaborate perspective to the understanding of the differences in the forms of lives and their survival mechanisms in various ecosystems comprehensively identified as the ever-changing face of the Earth’s biodiversity.